-Even though the process of getting to campus looked a bit different this year, ensuring students felt safe and knew the team was there to help them was extremely important to Bahhur and Schleper.
+Even though the process of getting to campus looked a bit different last year, ensuring students felt safe and knew the team was there to help them was extremely important to Bahhur and Schleper.

 Normally, Bahhur greets students on campus so they see a familiar face they have been in contact with all along.
-This year, the team had to arrange transportation from the airport to bring students directly to their housing, eliminating in-person contact.
+Last year, the team had to arrange transportation from the airport to bring students directly to their housing, eliminating in-person contact.

 “We had to have more individual touchpoints this year,” adds Schleper.
 “We looked at it as an opportunity to really personalize the experience.”
 While the team could not greet students in person, they made sure transportation was streamlined, with someone to help with luggage and guide them as soon as they landed.